 Description

-And adding more grain for more flavour!
-A sprinkling of sunflower seeds on the crust will add a pleasant nutty note to the chew.
+A sprinkling of sunflower seeds on the crust adds a pleasant nutty note to the chew.

 This recipe is closer in spirit to Chad Robertson’s take on Purple Barley Bread from his book, Tartine No. 3.
 Other ingredients include Metchosin-grown whole wheat, organic bread flour from Saskatchewan and grey sea salt from the coast of France.